Frequently Asked Questions

 Please note that there is no application process for joining the Bilderberg Meetings.
 Participation is for invitees only.

-Participation is for invitees only, as curated by the Steering Committee from leaders who distinguish themselves in the areas of government, business, technology, labour and academia.
+Participation is for invitees only, as curated by the Steering Committee from leaders who distinguish themselves in the areas of government, business, technology, labour, civil society and academia.
 There is always a comprehensive discussion to ensure diversity in background, views, generations and gender.

 The Meeting is closed to reporting journalists in order to encourage the highest level of openness and dialogue.
 As a result, there is no accreditation of journalists.
 Each year journalists have attended à titre personnel.

-Bilderberg Meetings has never sought any public attention.
+Bilderberg Meetings does not seek any public attention.
 An annual press conference on the eve of the Meeting was held for several decades up until the nineties, but it was stopped due to a lack of interest.
 However, the list of participants, main topics and the location are always fully published a few days before each Meeting.

 Participants are of course free to discuss ideas expressed at the Meeting in general terms and many do so every year.
 However, as in many meetings across the world, participants agree not to quote each other.
 This is to ensure that all participants feel they can speak freely in an environment of trust.